shareresearchteam/OverTrack/README.md

 # OverTrack
 This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publishing those locations in real time using a Robot-Operating-System (ROS) network.
-In some versions of this package, a single arUco marker can be tracked automatically in addition to the bounding boxes.
+The labeled arUco tag scripts enable tracking of a single arUco marker in addition to the bounding boxes.

 **ROITrackerFullFrames** - This file will run the tracker with either a video or in real-time with no ROS setup.
 **ROITrackerFullFramesLegacy** - This file is the same as the original tracker but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.